sookinoby/generative-models/README.md

 6. Implement a Generative Model to auto generate text using Gluon API
 7. Implement a Generative Adversarial Neural Network (GAN) Neural Network

 First, we will discuss on the idea behind Generative models, followed by limitations of feed forward neural network.
 Next, we will implementa basic RNN using feed forward neural network provide good insight into working of RNN.
 Then we design a power RNN with LSTM and GRU layers using MxNet gluon API.
 Next, we implement GAN which can generate new image from exsiting images.
 By the end of tutorial, you will be able to implement other cool generative models using Gluon API.
+We will roughly be following the structure of [this report](https://web.stanford.edu/class/cs224n/reports/2737434.pdf)

 ### How Generative Models Go Further Than Discriminative Models
 We can grasp the power of Generative Models through a trivial example.
 The heights of human beings follow a normal distribution, showing up as a bell-shaped curve on a graph.
 Martians tend to be much taller than humans (trust me on this) but also follow a normal distribution.
 So let's measure some humans and Martians and feed their heights into a discriminative model, followed by a generative model.
 Our sample data set is;